paabloduraan/pabii-s-salon/README.md

 - [ ] The client proposes a prompt (randomly drawn)
 - [ ] The player is then prompted with a series of yes/no questions or select multiple style questions, producing a hairstyle
 - [ ] At the end, the client spins *around* to reveal the finished look
-- [ ] Import the hairstyles already drawn from the tabletop version, edit them with colors/accessories
+- [ ] WORKD IN PROGRESS - Import the hairstyles already drawn from the tabletop version, edit them with colors/accessories
 - [ ] We will code each prompt card to have certain choices that are rewarded with points, other choices will diminish points
 - [ ] Draw a client in Photoshop
 - [ ] Animation of chair spinning around at end w client (finished look)